microsoftconnect/GameInput/README.md

 ## Version History

+### Version 3.0

+*   Added support for aggregate devices.
+*   Added support for querying device input mappings.
+*   Added support for querying gamepads of varying capabilities.
+*   Added support for GIP raw device reports in the latest header.
+*   Added VID/PID values for game controllers on Linux-based systems.
+*   Added GameInputInitialize for specifying API version during creation.
+*   Removed support for UI navigation; it is still available via old headers.
+*   Fixed VID/PID not being reported correctly for some wireless controllers.
+*   Fixed performance regression for Xbox One controllers on Windows 10.
+*   Fixed hardware and firmware version not being exposed via old headers.
+*   Stability and performance improvements.
+*   Increased API version to 3.

 ### Version 2.2

 *   Fixed mice and keyboards not being detected after being unplugged and re-plugged into same port.